C Container Collection (CCC)

 a reference to the element pushed to the front or NULL if allocation failed.

-Note that it only makes sense to use this method when the container is given allocation permission.
-Otherwise NULL is returned due to an inability for the container to allocate memory.
+Note that it only makes sense to use this method when the container is given an allocator to copy in the provided compound literal.
+If an empty allocator is provided NULL is returned due to an inability for the container to allocate memory.

 ◆ CCC_singly_linked_list_from